awsdocs/aws-organizations-docs/doc_source/orgs_reference_available-policies.md

 # AWS Managed Policies Available for Use with AWS Organizations<a name="orgs_reference_available-policies"></a>

-This section identifies the AWS managed policies provided for your use to manage your administration\.
-You cannot modify or delete an AWS managed policy, but you can attach or detach them to entities in your organization as needed\.
+This section identifies the AWS\-managed policies provided for your use to manage your administration\.
+You can't modify or delete an AWS managed policy, but you can attach or detach them to entities in your organization as needed\.

 ## AWS Organizations Managed Service Control Policies<a name="ref-managed-policies"></a>